What Is An Annulment Vs. Divorce?

 If any of these apply to you or your partner, you may have grounds for annulment.
-Of course, there may be more (or fewer) situations where just cause is present depending on the specific state that you live in.
-If you and your partner are looking to end your relationship you may want to take a look at the rules regarding annulment to find out if it is an option for you.
+Of course, there may be more (or fewer) situations where the just cause is present depending on the specific state that you live in.
+If you and your partner are looking to end your relationship, you may want to look at the rules regarding annulment to find out if it is an option for you.

 What Is A Divorce?

 Divorce is allowed in some different situations.
 In most states, all you need is 'irreconcilable differences.'
-That's it.
-You tell your lawyer and the judge that you and your partner have irreconcilable differences and they will allow you to get the divorce with absolutely nothing else needed.
-That's not true everywhere, however, so it's important to know what the rules are in your state.
-You need to know what you and your partner have to do to end your relationship.
+You tell your lawyer and the judge that you and your partner have irreconcilable differences, and they will allow you to get the divorce with nothing else needed.
+That's not true everywhere, however, so it can be important to know what the rules are in your state for legally ending your marriage.

-For most states, you can get what is considered a 'no grounds' divorce, which requires absolutely nothing from you or your partner.
-If you live in a state that requires you to have an 'at fault' divorce, it means that one or the other of you must have done something to cause a breakdown of the marriage.
-Keep in mind that some defenses canbe raised if your partner does not want the divorce, this can make it a little more difficult to get the divorce,and you may have to go in front of a judge.
+In most states, you can get what is considered a 'no grounds' divorce, which requires absolutely nothing from you or your partner.
+If you live in a state that requires you to have an 'at fault' divorce, it means that one or both of you must have done something to cause a breakdown of the marriage.
+Keep in mind that some defenses can be raised if your partner does not want the divorce.
+This can make it a little more difficult to get a divorce and you may have to go in front of a judge.
 Some of the different 'at fault' causes can include:

 - Criminal conviction

-The other party can raise responses to an at-fault divorce or even to a no-fault divorce, and you will both be required to go in front of a judge to discuss ending the relationship.
-In some areas, the judge may require you to go through some steps to attempt to reconcile the marriage (or decide for certain that it cannot be repaired) but in most areas divorces are granted if one party wants them, even in states that require cause for a divorce.
+The other party can raise objections to an at-fault divorce or even to a no-fault divorce, and you may both be required to go in front of a judge to discuss ending the marriage.
+In some cases, the judge may require you to go through some steps to attempt to reconcile the marriage (or decide for certain that it cannot be repaired), but in most areas, divorces are granted if one party wants them, even in states that require cause for a divorce.

 Are You Ready For Annulment Or Divorce?